 Unlike personal credit, which has three clear credit bureaus, Equifax, Experian, and Trans Union, which produces a known and established FICO score, Business Credit is not as clearly defined as a specific score like personal credit.
 Business Credit is derived by using an overall evaluation of many different sources.
-Many business lenders create their own “business score” based on Public Records County and State Search (Liens, Judgements, Bankruptcies), Data Furnishers (DataMerch, Paynet), UCC Filings (Financial notices placed on a business when receiving financing on business), Internet mining/searches for information about the businesses activities, Business Owner and Business Background checks, and Small Business Financial Exchange and other bad merchant behavior sources.
+Many business lenders create their own “business score” based on Public Records County and State Search (Liens, Judgements, Bankruptcies), Data Furnishers (DataMerch, Paynet), UCC Filings (Financial notices placed on a business when receiving financing on business), Internet mining/searches for information about the businesses activities, Owner and Business Background checks, and Small Business Financial Exchange and other bad merchant behavior sources.

-What is a Good Business Credit Score?
+What are Good Business Credit Scores?

 There is no actual business credit score that is universally accepted like personal credit FICO scores are.
 Business lenders build their own credit scores using a variety of sources.
 Maintaining good pay histories with business suppliers and/or vendors, establishing business credit cards, and always paying business debt on time is the best way to keep proper business credit.

-Contact your suppliers and vendors and if you don’t already have net 30, net 60 payment arrangements ask for them.
+Contact your suppliers and vendors, and if you don’t already have net 30, net 60 payment arrangements, ask for them.
 Also, ask if they report to business credit sources like Dun & Bradstreet, Experian Business Credit, or Equifax Business Credit.

 The Bottom Line When it Comes to Business Credit

-Establishing good business credit will help you secure better terms with your vendors and suppliers to secure better terms when the time comes when you need business financing for working capital, equipment, expansion, or other business opportunities.
+Establishing business credit will help you secure better terms with your vendors and suppliers to secure better terms when the time comes when you need business financing for working capital, equipment, expansion, or other business opportunities.

 An excellent business credit rating will help you save money, keep the cash flow of the business healthy, or help obtain assets to help the company grow.
 Having bad business credit will limit your ability to obtain business financing in the future.

 Business credit is a lot like health care; no one is more responsible for your personal health and well-being as an adult than you.
-As a business owner, it’s essential to manage and monitor all financial aspects of the business, so you get great business health outcomes.
+As a business owner, it’s essential to manage and monitor all financial aspects of the business, so you get excellent business health outcomes.
 A great business credit rating will help you create a business that is at the top of its potential and keep it in the best financial health possible for whatever needs come down the road.